sebasfalcone/better-work-notes/Notes_about_C++.md

 ```

 #### The Yellow Zone - Dynamic Initialization
-Imagine you need and immutable global `std::string` to store the software version.
-You don't want this object to be instantiated every time the program runs, but rather create it once and embed into the executable as read-only memory.
+Imagine you need an immutable global `std::string` to store the software version.
+You don't want this object to be instantiated every time the program runs, but rather create it once and embed it into the executable as read-only memory.
 In other words, you want a `constexpr`:

 ```C++
 constexpr auto VERSION = std::string("3.1.4");